uxdxdev/uxdxdev.github.io/content/blog/understanding-internal-external-and-inline-css/index.md

 excerpt: There are three main techniques to load Cascading Style Sheets (CSS) in your HTML pages; internal, external, and inline.
 Performance and maintainability, among other factors, can be impacted by your approach so choose wisely.
 ---

+> There are three main techniques to load Cascading Style Sheets (CSS) in your HTML pages; internal, external, and inline.
+Performance and maintainability, among other factors, can be impacted by your approach so choose wisely.

 The three main ways to load CSS in your HTML pages are:

 - Inline CSS - by using the `style` attribute inside HTML elements